Hybrid Scorecard: Environmental Improvement Score

 The greenhouse gas emission reductions are calculated as a percent reduction based on the combined city/highway fuel economy ratings for both the hybrid and non-hybrid model according to the ratings published in EPA's fuel economy guide available online at www.fueleconomy.gov.
-The score is measured in a scale from 0 to 10, where 10 is the best rating.
+The score is measured on a scale from 0 to 10, where 10 is the best rating.
 The scores are assigned in relative terms, then a 10 is assigned to the hybrid with the largest reduction in greenhouse gas emissions, while a zero is assigned to the hybrid with the smallest reduction.
 The values assigned to the models are calculated through linear interpolation between the two end points.
 For purposes of updating the scorecard, if new hybrid models are introduced during the year, the scale has to be re-calculated to take account of the new arrivals.
 For the 2011 Scorecard, the Lincoln MKZ Hybrid was rated a 10 while the Volkswagen Touareg Hybrid was rated 0.
 The Toyota Prius was rated a 9.4.